 The most common sales objection you can hear when cold calling is when the prospect says, “Just send me your information.”
 When you hear this, you may not see it as a sales objection, but it is, and we will outline why in this blog post.

-There are two different times when this can come up in conversation when cold calling and the two different scenarios are fairly different, and your response can be different.
+There are two different times when this can come up in conversation when cold calling.
+The two scenarios are fairly different, and your response can be different.

 Scenario 1 – They ask you to send your information over early in a call

-There are times when, very early in the call and before you can get into much of a discussion, the prospect will ask you to send over your information.
+There are times when, very early in the call, the prospect will ask you to send over your information before you can get into much of a discussion.
 What the prospect is most likely doing at this point is blowing you off and just trying to get rid of you.

 This is a very popular tactic for prospects because not only is it an effective way to get rid of a salesperson, but they are also able to do it without looking mean or feeling bad.

-At this moment, if you aren’t aware of what is going on, you may actually feel happy because you think that you might have an interested prospect.
+If you aren’t aware of what is going on at this moment, you may actually feel happy because you think that you might have an interested prospect.

 But whatever you do, do not end the call and then spend 20 minutes crafting a perfectly worded email to send over to the prospect.
 The worst thing about this is that after you spend (waste) all of your time putting together your information, it often gets deleted immediately, sometimes without even being read by the prospect.